HUMN500 Humanities: Research, Study and Use (3 semester hours)

-This course provides an overview of works of the Renaissance, and offers a detailed study of its major thinkers.
-Issues include the birth of rationalism, individualism, skepticism, and secularism.
-Questions address the problem of what the knower knows, the war between intellectual tradition and change, and the dominance of the sphere of science.
-Readings for this course include: Petrarch's Selections from the Canzoniere and Other Works; Machiavelli's The Prince; Francois Rabelais' Gargantua and Pantagruel; Miguel de Cervantes Saavedra's Don Quixote; Shakespeare's King Lear; Michael de Montaigne's Selections from the Essays; John Donne's Selected Poems; Rene Descartes' Discourse on Method, and his Meditations; and John Milton's Paradise Lost.
+HUMN530 provides an overview of major works of the Renaissance, and offers a detailed study of its primary thinkers.
+Issues include the birth of rationalism, individualism, skepticism, and emergent secularism.
+Questions address the inherent tensions between intellectual tradition and change, and the increasing dominance of the sphere of science.
+Readings for this course include: Petrarch's Selections from the Canzoniere and Other Works; Elizabeth I’s Poems; John Donne's Selected Poems; Machiavelli's The Prince; Francois Rabelais' Gargantua and Pantagruel; Michael de Montaigne's Essays; Miguel de Cervantes Saavedra's Don Quixote; Christopher Marlowe’s Doctor Faustus; Shakespeare's Sonnets and The Tempest; Edmund Spenser’s “Letter to Raleigh” and The Mutabilitie Cantos.

 HUMN541 Enlightenment and the Modern World (3 semester hours)